 Bergenstal says they don’t see the cost as a potential barrier to universal adoption.
 “We don’t think the fee has been a barrier to anyone,” says Bergenstal, who describes it as a “small fee.”

 Widespread Adoption of the AGP?

 We asked Dr. Roy Beck, the Time-in-Range guru, what sort of awareness there is in the medical trenches about AGP.
-He told us, “I think AGP is still in its infancy towards wide adoption, but I have been extremely impressed with how quickly use has expanded in the last year—due to greater use of CGM and to the CGM companies such as Dexcom incorporating the AGP report.”
+He says, “I think AGP is still in its infancy towards wide adoption but I have been extremely impressed with how quickly use has expanded in the last year—due to greater use of CGM and to the CGM companies such as Dexcom incorporating the AGP report.”

 He also says that specialist docs, like endos, have a higher awareness of AGP, while primary care physicians (PCPs) have “very little at present.”
-He adds that primary care doctors, ironically, are likely to learn about the AGP report from their patients.
+He adds that PCPs, ironically, are likely to learn about the AGP report from their patients.
 “I think PCPs will learn about AGP from patients who get started on CGM and have AGP printouts to review with them.”